Siege of Zara: Aftermath

 Following the capture of the city, widespread violence erupted between the Frankish and Venetian contingents over the distribution of plunder.
 The anonymous author of the Devastatio Constantinopolitana records a figure of 100 dead following the brawl.

+According to Geoffrey of Villehardouin, "the army spent the whole of that winter in Zara [...]
+During this time many men from the lower ranks deserted and escaped in merchant ships [...]
+About five hundred of them got away in one ship, but all of them lost their lives by drowning.
+Another group escaped by land, thinking to travel safely through Sclavonia; but the people of that country attacked them, killing a great number, and those who were left came flying back to the army".

 In 1203, Pope Innocent III excommunicated the entire crusading army, along with the Venetians, for taking part in the attack, writing: Behold your gold has turned into base metal and your silver has almost completely rusted since, departing from the purity of your plan and turning aside from the path onto the impassable road, you have, so to speak, withdrawn your hand from the plough [...] for when [...] you should have hastened to the land flowing with milk and honey, you turned away, going astray in the direction of the desert.

 In February 1203, the Pope rescinded the excommunications against all non-Venetians in the expedition.